What are Hydraulic Motors?

 External gear motor.

 At the medium-pressure and cost range, vane motors feature a housing with an eccentric bore.
 Vanes rotor slide in and out, operate by the eccentric bore.
-The motion of the pressurized fluid causes an unbalanced pressure, which in turn forces the rotor to turn in one direction.
+The movement of the pressurized fluid causes an unbalanced pressure, which in turn forces the rotor to turn in one direction.

 Specifying hydraulic motors